DansGit/scraper.py/README.md

 Of interest to you may be the scraper.py file, which provides an abstract base class for the scraping of news websites.
-All you have to do is write the extract_links(), extract_metadata(), and maybe the extract_article() methods and scraper.py will provide you with logging, error handling, http requests and headers, and even a progressbar!
+All you have to do is write the extract_links(), extract_metadata(), and maybe the extract_article() methods and scraper.py will provide you with logging, error handling, http requests and headers, and even a progress bar!

 # Features
 * A progress bar that utilizes monty carlo estimation to predict finish times.